infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv6_network_container.md

     }
  }
  ```

-!> From the above example, if the 'network_view' value is not specified, if same network container exists in one or more different network views, those
-all network containers will be fetched in results.

 !> If `null` or empty filters are passed, then all the network containers or objects associated with datasource like here `infoblox_ipv6_network_container`, will be fetched in results.